pluralsight/guides/published/front-end-javascript/ui-state-management-with-redux-in-angular-2/article.md

 export class AppModule { }

 ```
-This implementation of pagination provides a great deal of convenience and efficiency -  the application state is used to both  represent the state in the client and
- also give instructions to the server what results to fetch.
+This implementation of pagination provides a great deal of convenience and efficiency -  the application state is used to both to represent the state in the client and also give instructions to the server what results to fetch.

  ### Usage

- To demostrate what are the requirements for making a reusable and paginatable list component and see the pagination in action, a `games-list` component will be implemented.
+ To demostrate the requirements for making a reusable and paginatable list component and to see the pagination in action, we will implement a `games-list` component.

- As mentioned earlier, there are four required slices of a state that need to be present in order to have pagination:
+ As mentioned earlier, four "slices" of a state need to be present for pagination to be possible:

  1. Collection of entities
  2. Total number of entities
  3. Current page
  4. Loading/Loaded status

-Let's create the component and it's template first:
+Let's create the template of the `games-list` component first:

 ```
 $ ng g component games-list